 Hildegard Peplau, sometimes referred to as the mother of psychiatric nursing, published the theory of interpersonal relations in 1952, which became a foundation for modern psychiatric and mental health nursing (Townsend, 2019).
 The goal of interpersonal therapy is to reduce or eliminate psychiatric symptoms by improving interpersonal functioning (Sadock, & Ruiz, 2015).
 Sullivan's work greatly influenced Peplau.
 She developed the first systematic framework for psychiatric nursing, focusing on the nurse-patient relationship.
 Peplau established the foundation of professional practice for psychiatric nurses and continued working on psychiatric nursing theory and advancement of nursing practice throughout her career.
-She was the first nurse to identify mental health nursing as a specialty area with specific ideologies and principles, and the first to soundness.
-In mental health, theories are often borrowed from other disciplines and inspire treatments for the practice of psychiatric nursing.
+She was the first nurse to identify mental health nursing as a specialty area with specific ideologies and principles, and the first to describe the nurse-patient relationship as the foundation for nursing practice (Boyd, 2018).